 The online fashion space is viciously competitive but can reap massive rewards for those at the head of the pack.
 In recent years, a few companies have stood head and shoulders above the rest and have become household names worth hundreds of millions of pounds in a relatively short space of time.

 Each company has succeeded for their own reasons.
 Some guarantee quality on a budget.
 Others offer the finest designer labels at an attractive price.
 Others offer an intuitive shopping experience with exceptional customer service.
-But one thing these companies all have in common is that they all utilise extensive in-house agencies that provide them with the flexibility, creativity and depth of talent to guarantee continuous growth and that every type of challenge can be readily overcome.
+But one thing these companies all have in common is that they all utilise extensive in-house teams that provide them with the flexibility, creativity and depth of talent to guarantee continuous growth and that every type of challenge can be readily overcome.

-Big brands and their in-house agencies
+Big brands and their in-house teams

 Gymshark started life as a supplements company in a Birmingham garage in 2012.
 The brand transitioned into making comfortable, durable and affordable gym wear aimed at the 18-25 year old market a few years later.
 Gymshark’s founder, Ben Francis, is often held up as one of the 21st century’s greatest business successes.
-Right from the off, Francis employed a closely knit in-house team of friends to manufacture, market and package Gymshark’s earliest products from that garage.
-Fast-forward a decade and the company is now turning over £500 million a year, with half of that revenue coming from the North American market and boasts an in-house agency of over 200 developers, SEO specialists, marketers and more.
+RIght from the off, Francis employed a closely knit in-house team of friends to manufacture, market and package Gymshark’s earliest products from that garage.
+Fast-forward a decade and the company is now turning over £500 million a year, with half of that revenue coming from the North American market and boasts an in-house team of over 200 developers, SEO specialists, marketers and more.

 END Clothing is a similarly rapid success story.
 After initially launching as a conventional retail store in Newcastle back in 2005, the company entered the eCommerce space relatively early just a year later in 2006.
 The business sells high-end fashion brands such as Gucci, Balenciaga and Burberry and set out with the mission to deliver high quality clothing to the North-East of England.
 Now, 16 years later, the company turns over more than £200 million annually, with much of that coming from overseas.
 The company has proven very attractive to investors, with a majority stake recently being sold that upped the company’s value to an impressive £750 million.